cstroe/java-jmx-in-docker-sample-app/doc/jconsole.md

 ![Screenshot of the window shown when jconsole initially starts.
 A panel titled "JConsole: New Connection" is shown.](images/jconsole_01_start.png)

-Click into the "Remote Process" field and enter the address of your JMX port, in our case `localhost:9010`:
+Click into the "Remote Process" field and enter the address of your JMX port, in our case `localhost:9010`.
+Since we have not setup any authentication, we don't need to enter a username or password.
+Then click the "Connect" button to start the connection.

 ![Screenshot of entering the remote address in the JConsole New Connection panel.](images/jconsole_02_address.png)

-Since we have not setup any authentication, we don't need to enter a username or password.
-Click the "Connect" button.

 JConsole will warn you about the insecure connection.
 Just click the "Insecure connection" button to proceed.